List of Scott Pilgrim characters: Stacey Pilgrim

+Stacey is played by Anna Kendrick in the film Scott Pilgrim vs. the World, and reprises her role in the 2023 anime series Scott Pilgrim Takes Off.

 Julie Powers

 Julie Powers is Stephen Stills' 22-year-old ex-girlfriend.
 She attended the same college that Stephen and Scott did.
 She was roommates with Envy before Scott began dating her.
 Despite hating her in college, she tries (unsuccessfully) to get back in Envy's good graces once she has become famous.
 She was also friends with Ramona before she and Scott began dating.
 She tries to keep Scott away from Ramona, stating that she believes him to be a loser.
 Her character is described as "ass and obnoxious" and she frequently fights/argues with other characters, even befriending two of Ramona's evil exes as they attempt to fight Scott.
 At one point, she suspects that Stephen and Knives may have a mutual attraction, causing her to react toward Knives with hostility.
 During volume 5 she begins holding regular themed parties at her loft apartment, with themes ranging from Halloween, "Underwater pimp and hoe, Canadian politics circa 1972 but you're secretly Batman", as well as a Day of the Dead party.
+A recurring gag is that she is constantly breaking up and getting back together with Stephen Stills, who eventually breaks up with her for good with Joseph.

 Julie is played by Aubrey Plaza in the film Scott Pilgrim vs. the World.
 Plaza received the list of ten secret facts about Julie the night before filming started.
 Plaza has since revealed at least two of the facts and has said that "some of them were weird" and "kind of silly": first, she is allergic to either cauliflower or penicillin depending on the interview, possibly both (she also implies in one of the interviews that the penicillin allergy may have been a plot point for a scene (or scenes) in the movie that ended up being cut out later).
 Second, as she put it, "...one of my secret facts was that Julie had a massive crush on Scott Pilgrim in college, and he never liked her.
 So that was helpful, 'cause I was like, no wonder she hates him."
 Plaza expands on this point in another interview, saying "...he had little flings and crushes on all of her friends but never really paid attention to her so that really bugs her."
 According to O'Malley, the plot point about Scott dating all of the other characters around Julie Powers was created by itself, and that it was not present in the original work.
+Plaza reprises her role in the 2023 anime series Scott Pilgrim Takes Off, in which she is sought out by Gideon, whom she knew in high school as "Gordon Goose", and develops a relationship with him due to finding his evil ambition attractive.